PagerDuty/incident-response-docs/docs/index.md

 * [Postmortem Template](after/post_mortem_template.md) - _The template we use for writing our postmortems for major incidents._
 * [Effective Postmortems](after/effective_post_mortems.md) - _A guide for writing effective postmortems._

+## Crisis Response

+Incident response is about more than dealing with technical incidents.
+A crisis can happen at any time.
+Are you ready for it?
+The way you handle your worst day will leave lasting impressions about your brand and its perceived value in the eyes of your current and potential customers.

+* [Terminology](crisis/terms.md) - _A list of key terms and concepts used in this guide._
+* [Crisis Leadership](crisis/leadership.md) - _Incorporating basic principles and your values in your response._
+* [Crisis Response Operations](crisis/operations.md) - _Activating your crisis response plans._
+* [Pre-crisis Phase](crisis/prework.md) - _Capitalizing on preparedness activities to keep your teams ready and engaged._
+* [PagerDuty for CRMOps](crisis/pagerduty.md) - _How PagerDuty leverages PagerDuty for crisis response management operations._

 ## Training

 So you want to learn about incident response?
 You've come to the right place.